CodeFreezr/100-days-of-code/r1-log.md

 ### R1D55+56:
 ![gobyes55-56.png](assets/gobyes/gobyes55-56.png)
 Jumping deep into the graphviz.org documentation to blast the monolithic pdf-documentation into hundres of single markdown files.
-So that is possible to wirk with them in a wiki-approach.
+So that is possible to work with them in a wiki-approach.
 [tweet-r1d55+56](https://twitter.com/DetlefBurkhardt/status/978660251347152897)

 ### R1D57: